How England will line up under Thomas Tuchel

 READ MORE: Thomas Tuchel agrees deal to become new England manager

-He will become just the third foreign manager to take charge of the England men’s national team and the first since Fabio Capello departed in 2012.
+He becomes just the third foreign manager to take charge of the England men’s national team and the first since Fabio Capello departed in 2012.

 Tuchel has been out of work since leaving Bayern Munich at the end of last season and despite failing to win a domestic trophy in 2023-24, his reputation remains sky-high, especially in England.